Gray four-eyed opossum: Diet

 The gray four-eyed opossum has an omnivorous diet containing fruits, nectar, insects, small mammals (such as mice), birds, reptiles, amphibians, crustaceans, snails, and earthworms.
 Its diet varies depending on the season.

 With such a varied diet, the gray four-eyed opossum will both encounter and eat venomous snakes.
 While the bites of these snakes may be harmful to most animals, the gray four-eyed opossum is able to overcome the toxic effects due to its immunity to the toxins.
 The immunity was initially thought to come from an immune response leading to the production of antibodies, but in fact it comes from toxin-neutralizing proteins found in opossum serum.
 These proteins are produced by the opossum prior to any encounter with a venomous snake, thus this immunity is not learned but inherited.

 Range

 This species is found throughout the Guianas and eastern Amazonia, in Guyana, Suriname, French Guiana, and Brazil.
 In Brazil, they are found east of the Rio Negro and the Rio Madeira.
 It may also occur in Venezuela.

 Taxonomy

 This species was originally described by Carl Linnaeus in the genus Didelphis.
 In the 1950s, all members of Philander were either subspecies or synonyms of this species, but various species would be split from this species.
 In 2018, P. canus, P. melanurus, and P. vossi were split from this species.
 Philander frenatus is considered a junior synonym of this species.

-Predation

-Gray four-eyed opossums are preyed upon by a variety of mammals, owls and large reptiles such as Amazon tree boas, South American bushmasters, ocelots, jaguarundis, tayras, greater grisons, gray foxes and barn owls (Tyto alba).